NethServer/docs/administrator-manual/en/content_filter.rst

 Users from Active Directory
 ===========================

-If the server is joined to an Active Directory domain (:ref:`samba_ads`), you can create profiles connected to the users from the domain.
+If the server is joined to an Active Directory domain, you can create profiles connected to users and groups from the domain.

-.. note:: Groups from Active Directory are not supported.

 Antivirus
 =========